-- “We are fine with the way we’ve been doing things and the [solution] we use.”
+- “We are fine with how we’ve been doing things and the [solution] we use.”

 - “I don’t really want to make this type of change right now.”

 This is another instance where emotional selling techniques can be employed in addition to logical statements.
-For example, triggering the jealousy emotion by explaining how the prospect’s competitor (or even just a similar type of business) has recently adopted the solution and is now seeing solid results can be effective in this situation.
+For example, triggering the jealousy emotion by explaining how the prospect’s competitor has recently adopted the solution and is now seeing solid results can be effective in this situation.

 A conversation about this specific objection might look like this: